Randishvold/Randishvold/README.md

 ---

-### 👤 Tentang Saya
+### 👤 About Me

-Selamat datang di halaman saya.
-"Randish Deviant" bukanlah nama asli saya, melainkan sebuah nama alias yang sering saya gunakan saat bermain game online.
+Welcome to my page!
+"Randish Deviant" isn't my real name, but an alias I often use when playing online games.

-Saya bukanlah seorang programmer profesional, melainkan seorang penggemar teknologi yang antusias.
-Saya suka menggunakan kecerdasan buatan (AI) untuk mengeksplorasi dan membuat hal-hal ringan yang menarik.
+I'm not a professional programmer, just an enthusiastic tech fan.
+I enjoy using Artificial Intelligence (AI) to explore and create cool little things.

 ---

-### 趣味 Hobi & Minat
+### 🎮📚🎬🎵 Hobbies & Interests

 <details>
-  <summary>Game Online 🎮</summary>
+  <summary>Online Games 🎮</summary>
-  <p>Saya sangat menikmati bermain game, terutama genre RPG dan MMORPG yang menawarkan dunia luas untuk dijelajahi.</p>
+  <p>I really enjoy gaming, especially RPGs and MMORPGs that offer vast worlds to explore.</p>
 </details>

 <details>
-  <summary>Membaca 📚</summary>
+  <summary>Reading 📚</summary>
-  <p>Saya suka menghabiskan waktu dengan membaca Manga dan Light Novel (LN) dari berbagai genre.</p>
+  <p>I love spending my time reading Manga and Light Novels (LNs) from all sorts of genres.</p>
 </details>

 <details>
   <summary>Anime 🎬</summary>
-  <p>Menonton anime adalah salah satu hobi utama saya.
-Anime favorit saya sepanjang masa adalah <em>That Time I Got Reincarnated as a Slime (Tensura)</em>.</p>
+  <p>Watching anime is one of my main hobbies.
+My all-time favorite is <em>That Time I Got Reincarnated as a Slime (Tensura)</em>.</p>
 </details>

 ---

-### 💻 Ketertarikan Teknologi
+### 💻 Tech Interests

-Saya memiliki ketertarikan yang mendalam pada dunia teknologi, khususnya yang berkaitan dengan komputer dan jaringan.
-Saya selalu penasaran dengan cara kerja sistem digital dan bagaimana komponen-komponen tersebut saling terhubung untuk membentuk dunia modern.
+I have a deep interest in the world of technology, especially when it comes to computers and networking.
+I'm always curious about how digital systems work and how all the components connect to shape our modern world.

 ---